The 20 Best Potassium-Aggravated Myotonia Doctors in The United States

 Languages Spoken:

-Hani Kushlaf is a Neurologist and a Psychiatrist in Cincinnati, Ohio.
+Hani Kushlaf is a Neurologist practicing medicine in Cincinnati, Ohio.
 Dr. Kushlaf is rated as a Distinguished provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Pompe Disease, Myasthenia Gravis, Inclusion Body Myositis, Potassium-Aggravated Myotonia, and Thymectomy.
-Dr. Kushlaf is currently accepting new patients.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Pompe Disease, Inclusion Body Myositis, Potassium-Aggravated Myotonia, and Thymectomy.

 Distinguished in Potassium-Aggravated Myotonia